slarosa/QGIS-Developer-Cookbook/english_us/source/loadlayer.rst

 The following list shows how to access various data sources using vector data providers:

 .. index::
-  pair: Loading; OGR layers
+  pair: loading; OGR layers

 * OGR library (shapefiles and many other file formats) - data source is the path to the file::

     vlayer = QgsVectorLayer("/path/to/shapefile/file.shp", "layer_name_you_like", "ogr")

 .. index::
-  pair: Loading; PostGIS layers
+  pair: loading; PostGIS layers

 * PostGIS database - data source is a string with all information needed to create a connection to PostgreSQL database. :class:`QgsDataSourceURI` class can generate this string for you.
   Note that QGIS has to be compiled with Postgres support, otherwise this provider isn't available.